Weightlifting is for those who want to lose fat, have sexy toned abs, build muscle and strengthen bones. Here is why you should do it too.

 When you do strength training more calories are used to make and maintain muscle, hence your body only loses fat and not muscle.

-According to a research, pushups, jump squats.
+According to research, pushups, jump squats.
 Lunges and mountain climbing are also exercises that comes in strength training, you don’t necessarily have to seek membership of an expensive gym, or limit yourself to only weight lifting or expensive machines, consider these options too.

 There is another remarkable fact about weight training is, people who did a full body workout, their metabolism was immensely raised for 39 hours afterward.